Our Work

 Preparing local reef managers to respond to immediate threats and deliver coral reef first aid

-Guam Restoration and Intervention Partnership (GRRIP)
+Guam Reef Restoration and Intervention Partnership (GRRIP)

 Four scuba divers underwater holding trays of small coral fragments